achimschloss/fedcm-idp-typescript/README.md

 ### IDPs

 IDP configuration is contained in `config/idp_metadata.json`.
 In order to host an IDP on a domain other than localhost, add a respective entry to the JSON configuration object (may contain multiple).
-The branding configuration can be adjusted to you needs. **Do not change the endpoint configuration**
+The branding configuration can be adjusted to your needs. **Do not change the endpoint configuration**

 ```json
     "your-domain-goes-here": {